 To address the problem of a partial parameter set update, a referencing approach is proposed.
 This proposal is a refined version of the attachment to JCTVC-G1016 [1] that was developed in Geneva.
 While this proposal is concerned only with the APS, the technology proposed would work with all other currently envisioned parameter set types (see also document JCTVC-H0071 on the subject of integrating APS data into the PPS).
 In the following, we make reference only to the APS for convenience.

 The APS is subdivided into a number of groups of syntax elements, each associated with a certain coding technology (such as ALF, or SAO).
 Each of these groups is preceded by a flag indicating their respective presence.
-For example, the alf_params() are preceded by an aps_adaptive_loop_filter_data_present_flag.
+For example, the alf_params() are preceded by an aps_adaptive_loop_filter_data_present_flag. _, aps_deblocking_filter_flag, aps_sample_adaptive_offset_flag

-Adaptation parameter set RBSP syntax

-[Ed.
-(BB): In HM the flags _list_, aps_deblocking_filter_flag, aps_sample_adaptive_offset_flag

 The APS also includes a conditional reference to another APS.
 A ref_aps_flag signals the presence of a reference ref_aps_id referred to by the current APS.
 With this link mechanism, a linked list of multiple APSs can be created.
 The decoding process during APS activation uses the reference in the slice header to address the first APS of the linked list.
 Those groups of syntax elements for which the associated flag (such as the aps_adaptive_loop_filter_data_present_flag) is set, are decoded from the subject APS.
 After this decoding, the linked list is followed to the next linked APS (if any—as indicated by ref_aps_flag equal to 1).
 Only those groups which were not signaled as present previously, but are signaled as present in the current APS, are decoded from the current APS.
 The mechanism continues along the list of linked APSs until one of three conditions are met: (1) all required groups (as indicated by SPS, PPS, or profile/level) have been decoded from the linked APS chain, (2) the end of the list is detected, and (3) a fixed, probably profile-dependent, number of links have been followed—the number could be as small as one.
 If there are any groups that are not signaled as present in any of the linked APSs, the related decoding tool is not used for this picture.